ucsb-cs32/s21/_lab/lab00.md

 <strong>You should already know the following from CS16 / CS24.
 If not, alert your TA/instructor immediately:</strong>

--   How to login with your CoE/CSIL account
+-   How to login to `csil.cs.ucsb.edu` with your CoE/CSIL account
--   How to use the Linux computers in
-    -   <strong>Phelps 3525</strong> (where your discussion sections are scheduled), and
-    -   <strong>CSIL</strong>, the Computer Science Instructional Lab on the first floor of Harold Frank Hall (accessed through an outside door on the side facing the ocean.), which have an identical setup.

 ### Q: Can I work on my own computer?
 A: MAYBE.
 MAYBE NOT.